torsv454/google-cloud-builders/gradle-5.4.1/README.md

-# Tool builder: `gcr.io/cloud-builders/gradle`

-This Cloud Build builder runs the Gradle build tool.
+This Cloud Build builder runs the Gradle build tool (version 5.4.1!).

 ## Building this builder